AEA Code of Conduct

 Resources at UCLA

-Women in Econ at LA (WEcon@LA).
-WEcon@LA’s primary objective is to increase the share of women involved in each level of the economics profession, from college majors to first year PhD students to Full Professors.
-They help facilitate mentorship opportunities for female students at both the PhD and undergraduate level, help organize seminars for women to share their research, and encourage community building among women in the department.
+Women in Economics at UCLA (WEcon@LA).
+The objective of the Women in Economics at UCLA (WEcon@LA) is to increase the share of women involved in each level of the economics profession, from college majors, to first year PhD students, to Full Professors.
+We welcome all students with an interest in this mission to join us.

 Academic Advancement Program (AAP).
 The AAP fosters a community of excellence for first generation, low-income and students who have been historically underrepresented in higher education.
 It provides tutors for some UCLA classes and provides mentors for students interested in research and graduate school.